A blood sample taken by needle from a vein

 Studies from the mid- to late-1990s suggested that people who have elevated homocysteine levels have a much greater risk of heart attack or stroke than those with average levels.
 Investigating the link between high homocysteine levels and heart disease remains an active area of research.
 At present, however, the use of homocysteine levels for risk assessment of cardiovascular disease (CVD), peripheral vascular disease, and stroke is uncertain given that several trials investigating folic acid and B vitamin supplementation indicate no benefit or lowering of CVD risk.

 Additionally, a 2012 study of multiple datasets, including 50,000 people with coronary heart disease, called the potential for a cause-and-effect relationship between homocysteine levels and heart disease into question.
+A 2015 review of studies concluded that although there is a relationship between the homocysteine and CVD, there is other evidence that precludes homocysteine in being considered a biomarker for the disease.
 The American Heart Association (AHA) does acknowledge the relationship between homocysteine levels and heart attack/stroke survival rates but doesn't consider elevated homocysteine a major risk factor for CVD.

-While the AHA does not recommend widespread use of folic acid and B vitamins to reduce risk of heart attack and stroke, it does promote a balanced, healthy diet and advise health practitioners to consider overall risk factors and diet in managing cardiovascular disease.
+While the AHA does not recommend widespread use of folic acid and B vitamins to reduce risk of heart attack and stroke, it does promote a balanced, healthy diet and advises healthcare practitioners to consider overall risk factors and diet in managing cardiovascular disease.

 Is there anything else I should know?